Original pub: 11/21/2015 (2.0 11/22/2015)

 Yt = Ct + If-Iy

+The S=I myth goes back to ideas of the classical school when gold was king.
+But even then, businessmen used their own IOUs to circumvent the bankers and limited gold stocks.
 The consequences of this line of thought ripple through nearly all schools of economics: For example, the traditional Keynesian notion of government intervention to stimulate investment in order to compensate for perceived “unstable” investment behavior of industry (Keynesians treated consumer saving as stable–the reverse of any recession I’ve lived through).
 If there is no relation between S and I, the entire intellectual edifice becomes a moot point.
 Adjustments based on interest rates are irrelevant.
 Even if we give the Keynesians the benefit of the doubt, the core logic is unfortunately still deficient in my view.
 It is the consumers who pull back on spending in a highly complex way which drive recessions.
 One individual may buy less books, while another abstains from movies for example.
 Since a nation’s investment level is determined by 200 years of industrial advancements, there is no room for government driven investment in the private sector to make up for 150 million unique shifts in consumption behavior.
 For example, the automotive sector is minimized already in terms of needed labor due to the state of the art of technology.
 If buyers abstain from car purchases, government cannot undo the technology structure willy nilly by investing in it so to speak.
 Government can of course build a few new roads and bridges, but depending on the magnitude of a recession, this amounts to a drop in the bucket and a lot of wishful thinking.
 The flip side of the S=I coin is the neoclassical view that interest rates and infinitely and instantly flexible prices/wages will restore the S=I gap which has opened up in a recession.
 But has I have attempt to show here, S=I is myth to begin with.
 Again the model falls.

 The goal of this essay has been to develop a new line of debate in the arena of economic theory, because as I have argued before, there has never been a sound theory of economics and America’s decline is the inevitable result.
 As always, critique, corrections, and new interpretations are always welcome.